Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 Occupation: Public servant and business owner.

-Platform: Support the 2nd amendment.
+Platform: Supports the 2nd amendment.
 Advocate for animal rights.
-Prison reform advocation.
+Prison reform advocate.
 Advance environmental sustainability.
 For more information go to Tebrugge’s campaign page.

 Paul Nolley is running unopposed for the Democratic nomination.

-Occupation: Executive director of “Project First” which supports blue collar apprenticeships programs.
+Occupation: Executive director of “Project First” which supports blue collar apprenticeship programs.

 Platform: Raise wages.
 Invest in manufacturing jobs.
 Increase the child tax credit.
 Support paid family leave.
 For more information go to Nolley’s campaign pasge.

-Incumbent Darlin LaHood is running unopposed for the Republican nomination and was first elected in 2022.
+Incumbent Darin LaHood is running unopposed for the Republican nomination and was first elected in 2022.

-Platform: Expand trade opurtunities.
+Platform: Expand trade opportunities.
 Pro-life.
 Supports the 2nd amendment.
 For more information go to LaHood’s campaigns page.

-Platform: Supported the re-opening of Idled Belvidere auto plant.
-Support funding for law enforcement.
+Platform: Supported the re-opening of the idled Belvidere auto plant.
+Supports funding for law enforcement.
 Supports codifying Roe vs Wade.
 Increased funding for fentanyl screening detections at the southern border.
 Support and improve the ACA.
 For more information go to Sorenson’s campaign page.

 Occupation: Farmer